-I came across a slightly mysterious website -- a collection of Polaroids, one per day, from March 31, 1979 through October 25, 1997.
-There's no author listed, no contact info, and no other indication as to where these came from.
+Back in 2008, I came across a slightly mysterious website that featured a collection of Polaroids, one per day, from March 31, 1979 through October 25, 1997.
+At the time, there was no author listed, no contact info, and no other indication as to where the images came from.
 So, naturally, I started looking through the photos.
 I was stunned by what I found.

 In 1979 the photos start casually, with pictures of friends, picnics, dinners, and so on.
-Here's an example from April 23, 1979 (I believe the photographer of the series is the man in the left foreground in this picture):
+Here's an example from April 23, 1979, and where I began to believe that the photographer of the series was the man in the left foreground of that day's image.

-By 1980, we start to figure out that the photographer is a filmmaker.
-He gets a letter from the American Film Festival and takes a photo on January 30, 1980:
+By 1980, we learn that the photographer is a filmmaker.
+He gets a letter from the American Film Festival and takes a photo of it on January 30, 1980.

-The photographer is a big Mets fan.
-Here's a shot of him and a friend with Mets tickets on April 29, 1986:
+The photographer is a big Mets fan, as seen on April 29, 1986.

 The 1990s seem to be a good time for the photographer.
-We see him spending more time with friends, and less time photographing street subjects (of which there are many -- I just didn't include them above).
-Perhaps one of his films made it to IFC, the Independent Film Channel, as seen in this photo from December 18, 1996:
+We see him spending more time with friends, and less time photographing street subjects (of which there are many).
+Perhaps one of his films made it to IFC, the Independent Film Channel, as seen in this photo from December 18, 1996.

-His health rapidly declining, the photographer takes a mirror-self-portrait on June 2, 1997:
+With his health rapidly declining, the photographer takes a mirror-self-portrait on June 2, 1997.

 The next day the photographer dies.

-What started for me as an amusing collection of photos -- who takes photos every day for eighteen years? -- ended with a shock.
+What started for me as an amusing collection of photos—who takes photos every day for 18 years?—ended with a shock.
 Who was this man?
 How did his photos end up on the web?
 I went on a two-day hunt, examined the source code of the website, and tried various Google tricks.

-Finally my investigation turned up the photographer as Jamie Livingston, and he did indeed take a photo every day for eighteen years, until the day he died, using a Polaroid SX-70 camera.
-He called the project "Photo of the Day" and presumably planned to collect them at some point -- had he lived.
-He died on October 25, 1997 -- his 41st birthday.
+Finally, my investigation turned up the photographer as Jamie Livingston, and he did indeed take a photo every day for 18 years, until the day he died, using a Polaroid SX-70 camera.
+He called the project "Photo of the Day" and presumably planned to collect them at some point—had he lived.
+He died on October 25, 1997, his 41st birthday.

 After Livingston's death, his friends Hugh Crawford and Betsy Reid put together a public exhibit and website using the photos and called it PHOTO OF THE DAY: 1979-1997, 6,697 Polaroids, dated in sequence.
 The physical exhibit opened in 2007 at the Bertelsmann Campus Center at Bard College (where Livingston started the series, as a student, way back when).
 The exhibit included rephotographs of every Polaroid and took up a 7 x 120 foot space.

-You can read more about the project at this blog (apparently written by Crawford?).
-Or just look at the website.
+You can read more about the project, and view all of Livingston's images, here.
 It's a stunning account of a man's life and death.
-All photos above are from the website.